HAYDARKILIC/data_vis_for_ai_research/README.md

 conceptual foundation, and a **lab** notebook that puts the ideas into practice on real datasets and models.

-> **Audience.** ML engineers, applied researchers, and graduate students who already know
-> Python and the basics of NumPy / Pandas / scikit-learn and want to upgrade their
-> visualization fluency for research-grade work.

 ---

 ## Course at a glance